microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/README.md

 By the end of this session, learners will be able to:

-- Create an agent for Teams using the Teams CLI included in the Teams AI Library
+- Create an agent for Teams using the Teams CLI included in the Teams SDK
 - Become familiar with the debugging and developer tools available to test your agent
 - Deploy a new agent to Teams using the M365 Agents Toolkit
 - Setup and deploy AI resources with the Azure AI Foundry